Ramseyyj/pycarbon/examples/mnist/external_dataset/README.md

                         accuracy (default: 10)
 ```

-## TODO: Mxnet training using the Pycarboned MNIST Dataset
+## TODO: Mxnet training using the Carbon MNIST Dataset